Jump to content

 Contents and structure

-The subject covers the use of methods for assessing health, function, and participation.
-To assess whether measurement instruments provide reproducible, reliable, valid, appropriate, and interpretable results, advanced knowledge of measurement methods and psychometric properties is necessary.
-The subject provides an in-depth understanding of the theoretical basis, empirical development, application of measurement methods, analytical methodology and interpretation.
+The course covers the use of methods for assessing health, function, and participation.
+To assess whether measurement instruments provide reliable, valid, appropriate, and interpretable results, advanced knowledge of measurement methods and their psychometric properties is necessary.
+The course provides an in-depth understanding of the theoretical basis, empirical development, application of measurement methods, analytical methodology, and interpretation.

-The subject addresses the use of methods for quantifying outcome measures related to health, function, and participation.
+The course addresses the use of methods for quantifying outcomes related to health, function, and participation.
 This includes the evaluation of physical assessment tools and patient-reported data (PROMs and PREMs).
-Quantification of results forms the basis for diagnostics, prognosis, assessment, and the evaluation of various interventions.
+Quantitative data forms the basis for diagnostics, prognosis, assessment, and the evaluation of various interventions, and solid knowledge about measurement properties is decisive for interpretation of such data.

 Learning Outcome